NumquamScire/iwsh/README.md

 	Example: `./client --url http://localhost/mypage.php`
 2. Run command in interactive shell without tty
 	Example: `./client --url http://localhost/mypage.php -i`
 3. Run command in interactive shell with tty.
 For this option client has several predefined command for spawning pseudo tty: `--stty-python`, `--stty-expect`, `--stty-script`.
-You can use own command for spawning tty.
+If you want change path to binary file just add path after flag, for example change path to python: `--stty-python /usr/bin/python3.7` You can use own command for spawning tty.
 You must provide the command as one argument, so please don't forget `\"` use: `--stty-custom "/custom/path/python2.7 -c \"import pty; pty.spawn('/bin/zsh')\""`
     Example: `./client --url http://localhost/mypage.php -i --stty-raw --stty-python --alias`

 ###### Stty options:
 - By default client running in normal mode and read command line by line.
 In this mode client can't read special keys some of `ctrl+c`, `ctrl+d`, `ctrl+r`, `ctrl+l` and *etc*.
 - When you want change **stty option** you don't need push `ctrl+z` after run command: `stty raw -echo; fg` Instead you must use client commands, because client use two different approach for reading input in different modes.